Adventist Academy of Santa Fe

 - Student/Parent Commitment form

-- A Diploma or Transcript showing what grade level the student has completed (except for first-graders).
+- A Diploma or Transcript showing what grade level the student has completed (except for kinder and first-graders).

 - Financial Plan/Contract, completed and signed.